 -

 Clutter.
-While it's tempting to let customers figure it out, we want them to focus attention on the best and brightest.
+While letting customers figure it out is tempting, we want them to focus on the best and brightest.

 -

 Cheap paper or any other dollar store table ornaments.
-Going cheap signals to shoppers that you try to cut corners on returns and quality.
+Going cheap signals to shoppers that you are trying to cut corners on returns and quality.

 -